 - setting up a communication plan with the employee so they know who will follow up with them and when they can expect them to do so.
 It will also inform them of when the next follow-up meeting will be.
 This can also include discussion on what information the employee and employer will receive during these calls.

 Approaching the employee about an issue as sensitive as cancer requires preparation.
-For tips on talking to an employee just diagnosed with cancer, see Talking to your employee about cancer: the first conversation (PDF; Cancer Council – NSW Australia).
+For tips on talking to an employee just diagnosed with cancer, see Talking to your employee about cancer: A guide for managers and human resource professionals (PDF; Cancer Council – NSW Australia).

 What employers are allowed to ask